 Perhaps you have read some of those articles on the Internet comparing EDI to API, suggesting that the two are mutually exclusive and can’t be perceived in accord with each other, thus prompting a decision to choose either one but not both.
 This is usually a sign of misconception and is used to favor one approach over the other, depending on the author’s preference rather than any technological evidence.

 As far as the translation and validation of EDI documents are concerned, EDI and API can live happily together, and anyone exploring their options in this day and age has the unique opportunity to get the best of both worlds.
-No more EDI vs. API type of ill-conceived and misleading articles, because an API for EDI already exists, is already used by businesses, and is undoubtedly part of the future of EDI.
+No more EDI vs. API type of ill-conceived and misleading articles, because an API for EDI already exists, is mature, robust, used by many, and is undoubtedly part of the future of EDI.

 The preamble for all “EDI is not compatible with API” or “EDI vs. API” articles on the Internet is in regards to the EDI Message Standards.
 We’ll get back to this topic but first, let’s explore some of the other similarities between EDI and API.